fransil19/francosilvestro/README.md

 - 👯 I’m looking to collaborate on **back-end projects**

 - 💬 About me **I'm a very positive person that loves to work in collaborative projects and bring happines and responsability to the team.
-I also am a perserverant and persistent on finish my work.**
+I'm also a perserverant and persistent on finish my work.**

 - 📫 How to reach me **silvestro.franco19@gmail.com**